 Analysis of The Poet’s Obligation

-In the first stanza of this piece the poet/speaker begins by addressing his listener.
+In the first stanza of this piece, the poet/speaker begins by addressing his listener.
 It is interesting to note that the speaker does not have a full understanding of who he is speaking to.
-There are only a few statements which outline who this person might be.
+There are only a few statements that outline who this person might be.
 This places the reader and the speaker on the same level, both are confined to the knowledge which is on the page.

 The intended listener of the poem is someone who is “not listening to the sea” on this particular “Friday morning.”
 The speaker is not reaching out to someone who has the ability to spend their Friday mornings in nature, near the sea, or anywhere else where there is freedom.
 It is the person who is stuck in a “house or office” or a number of other different types of confinement, who he is trying to reach.

 These places are to the speaker as damaging to the listener as a real prison would be.
 It is important to note the moment in which the speaker states that a “woman” is somewhere in which one can become stuck.
-This phrase is strange, but makes more sense in the next line when it becomes clear it is a man, or the idea of a man, to whom he is speaking.
-It is clear he believes that a marriage ,or relationship, can be as constraining as any cell.
+This phrase is strange but makes more sense in the next line when it becomes clear it is a man, or the idea of a man, to whom he is speaking.
+It is clear he believes that a marriage, or relationship, can be as constraining as any cell.

-In the next lines he tells the listener that is to him that he speaks.
+In the next lines, he tells the listener that is to him that he speaks.
 The person who is in his office, unable to go to the sea, should be hearing the words of the speaker.
 The next lines paint a picture of what the speaker intends to do to the trapped man’s mind.
-He is going to open the door, enter into his cell and force the beginnings of a vibration.
+He is going to open the door, enter into his cell, and force the beginnings of a vibration.

 The rumbling will begin softly, somewhere in the distance, and then grow stronger.
 It will add onto itself the power of the rivers, oceans, and the planets.
 Its force will grow stronger and imbue the listener with a new strength, and the feelings a freer man might have.

-In the first section of the second stanza the speaker turns away from describing what he will do for this particular type of man.
+In the first section of the second stanza, the speaker turns away from describing what he will do for this particular type of man.
 He dedicates the next lines to understanding his own role in the world and what, as a poet, he is meant to do.